FarronF/limerick-council-meetings/meetings/2014/09/18-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes of Meeting of Municipal District of Cappamore-Kilmallock – 17th July 2014.md

 withdrawn in the County.
 It was noted that a dry recyclable collection was

-available to members of the public that had a refuse collection service.--- 3
+available to members of the public that had a refuse collection service.
+---
+3

 **Questions submitted by Councillor** **W. O’Donnell**